stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 ### Computed Values

 The two participants frequently use the following computed values:

+- n, the _number of assets the channel supports_, is the count of assets the channel supports, including the native asset.
+It has a minimum value of 1.

+- m, the _maximum transaction count for an iteration's transaction set_, is defined as the n + 2, and is the maximum number of transactions that can be signed in any process between the increments of iteration number i.

 - s_i, the _iteration sequence number_, is the sequence number that iteration
 i's transaction set starts at.
 Assuming the history of the payment channel has a